 These respiratory issues can ultimately even affect urination, causing bed wetting and loss of bladder control.
 Furthermore, the respiratory system is responsible for proper oxygen production to all organs so the lack of oxygen potential can be detrimental on a systematic level.

 Get Help for Adderall Addiction at Renaissance Recovery

 According to the FDA, Adderall use is discouraged for anyone with a history of drug abuse, as adderall can become highly addictive.
 While it may help those who have ADHD, there are many other options for treatment, including both traditional and non-traditional methods.

 For example, meditation has been shown to be a very helpful drug-free tool that increases focus.
 Having ADHD can be difficult to navigate, and often ADHD comes as a part of a dual diagnosis.

 Many of those who struggle with addiction also have ADHD, and it can be hard to go through life without alternative solutions and support.
 At Renaissance Recovery, we provide the help and support you need to live your life to the fullest, addiction free.
-Call us at 866.330.9449 to get your drug free journey started!
+Call our California prescription drug rehab today at 866.330.9449 to get your drug free journey started!